-Makeweights bring to mind the 'baker's dozen' which was 13 of a baker's wares given when the customer paid for only a dozen which was 12.
-The practice seems to have passed into disuse in the 20th century, unless you know differently.
+Makeweights bring to mind the 'baker's dozen'.
+This was 13 of a baker's wares when a dozen, 12, was paid for.
+The practice seems to have passed into disuse today, unless you know differently.

 Some typical bakers' shops

-There were two bakers shops along Silver Street in my home town of Edmonton when I was a child in the early 1900s and both were owned by Germans which seems not to have been at all unusual in other towns.
+There were three bakers shops along Silver Street in my home town of Edmonton when I was a child in the early 1900s and two were owned by Germans which seems not to have been at all unusual in other towns.